11ty/11ty-website/src/docs/copy.md

 ## Configuration API Method

-If we want to copy additional files that are not Eleventy templates, we can opt-in to specify _files_ or _directories_ for Eleventy to copy.
+Use a configuration API method to specify _files_ or _directories_ for Eleventy to copy.

 {% codetitle ".eleventy.js" %}{% codetitle "_site", "Output Directory" %}